VMUG Advantage just added the latest NSX 6.3.1 and All Flash vSAN 6.6 bits to EVALExperience, great for vSphere home labs, just $200 a year!

 November 15 2016

 The official announcement has now been tweeted, see:

 I checked in with Madison this week, and she confirmed that the version of vSAN in EVALExperience is indeed the Enterprise version, which allows Dedupe and Compression and Data-at-Rest Encryption, without the need for pricier SED drives!
 I'll need to test this to test/verify all this, but wow, this is going to be huge!
 See comparison table here.

 Yes, it's been tested, you can use vSphere Web Client to license vSAN for up to 6 CPUs with this EVALExperience vSAN license key.
 That's 6 single processor hosts (servers), nice!

 The other big news here is that the discount code

-will work throughout 2017, as a way to knock $20 off your EVALExperience purchase, just remember to use it when placing your order.
+will work throughout 2017, as a way to knock $20 off your EVALExperience purchase!
+Just remember to use it when placing your order, before you finish checking out.
 That's right, just $180 now, even if you can't make it to your local VMUG!

 This bug affected some VMware NSX users, completely fixed with a BIOS update: